coolaj86/blogger2jekyll/README.md

 (defaults to fuzzy searcing in the current directory for `blog-*.xml`) and outputs them to the specified output folder (defaults to `blogger-posts`)

-If your static site generator supports the `permalink` front-matter directive, all is well.
-Fear no more!
+If you don't care about handling blogger redirects properly, and your static site generator supports the `permalink` front-matter directive, you're done.

 Just to be sure, check <with http://validator.w3.org/checklink>

-However, if it does not, you may wish to use `blogger2jekyll-server`, which uses fuzzy redirects if it can find a name similar to the one it was searching for in the directory it expected to find it in.
+However, if you're going to handle proper 301 redirects and or your static generator does not handle the permalink directive, you'll probably wanna glance over the code in `blogger2jekyll-server` (or even use it directly), which uses fuzzy redirects if it can find a name similar to the one it was searching for in the directory it expected to find it in.